Rich Text Content

 • Thank you messages - Closing text at the end of surveys

-• Contextual information - Help respondents understand what you’re asking
+• Contextual information - Help respondents understand what you’re asking and why

 Formatting Options